What is Rheumatoid Arthritis?

 - C-Reactive Protein (CRP).

 Both of these may show a high value when inflammation is present.
-These tests may be repeated from time to time to help monitor your arthritis.
+These tests may be repeated occasionally to help monitor your arthritis.

 Please seek the professional advice of your doctor or physiotherapist.